rasbt/pattern_classification/resources/data_glossary.md

 #### Objective function
 [[back to top](#table-of-contents)]

-A function that is to be optimized (minimizing or maximizing a numerical value depending on a particular task or problem), for example, an objective function in pattern classification tasks could be to minimize the error rate of a classifier.
+Objective functions are mathematical function that are used for problem-solving and optimization tasks.
+Depending on the task, the objective function can be omtpimized through minimization ([cost or loss functions](#cost-function)) or maximization (reward function).
+A typical application of an objective function in pattern classification tasks is to minimize the error rate of a classifier.

 <br>
 <br>